 - POD will check your family in to reduce contact with iPads.

-- Masks will be required for all volunteers and children 10 and older.
-Children under 10 may wear masks at parent/child discretion.
+- Masks will be required for all volunteers and children in Kindergarten and older.
+Children in Preschool may wear masks at parent/child discretion.

 - New cleaning procedures are in place.

 - The sick policy has been updated and it is posted outside each classroom.
 It is imperative that a child not attend if they have ANY illnesses.

 - Physical distance will be encouraged, especially for elementary children.